-The Corporation considers its capital to be total equity, comprising share capital, warrants, contributed surplus, and the equity portion of convertible debentures less accumulated deficit which at December 31, 2019, totalled \$14,672,037 (December 31, 2018 - \$22,274,159).
+The Corporation considers its capital to be total equity, comprising share capital, warrants, and contributed surplus, less accumulated deficit which at December 31, 2020, totaled \$13,270,353 (December 31, 2019 - \$14,672,037).

 The Corporation manages capital through its financial and operational forecasting processes.
 The Corporation reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its research programs.
 Selected information is provided to the Board of Directors.